jeevan11jacob-svg/task-manager-devops/README.md

 task-manager-frontend:latest
 ```

-This allows previous build versions to remain identifiable instead of relying only on the `latest` tag.
+Versioned tags allow previous builds to remain identifiable instead of relying only on the `latest` tag.

+---

 ## ☁️ AWS Deployment